Here’s what’s wrong with sales meetings: not many managers are doing them right.

 By knowing goals and deadlines, the team can better organize itself and provide progress info when the time comes.

 Every individual can share updates about their work during meetings or share goal updates on the whole team’s performance when there’s more than one sales team in the meeting.
+Leveraging time tracking software can enhance accountability and provide valuable insights into productivity as the team works towards their goals.

 Check on deal progress